jbarnes850/adaptive-model-compression/README.md

 ## Project Overview

 Adaptive LLaMA Proxy (ALP) is a proof-of-concept system developed for the South Park Commons Llama 3 Hackathon.
-It demonstrates adaptive model compression for Llama 3.1, optimizing for different tasks while balancing performance and efficiency.
+It demonstrates adaptive model compression for Llama 3.1 8B, 70B, and 405B, optimizing for different tasks while balancing performance and efficiency.
 ALP showcases a novel approach to language model deployment, adapting to task complexity in real-time.

 ## Key Features